ClusterLabs/clusterlabs-www/README.md

 We've chosen a simple approach: provide two site icons, a 16x16 `favicon.ico`, and a 180x180 `apple-touch-icon.png`, both listed in link tags in the HTML.
 Most browsers/devices will choose one of these and scale it as needed.

+## Web server configuration

+The clusterlabs.org web server is configured to redirect certain old URLs to their new locations, so be careful about renaming files.